conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

 ## New implementation for Workspaces

 The workspaces feature is back with a new implementation on top of the *editables*.
-The use case for this feature was the fact of working simultaneously on more than one package.
+The use case for this feature was the fact of
+__working simultaneously on more than one package__.
 Making changes on any dependency will require to issue a Conan command to make the changes available in the cache to be consumed by a downstream package.

-The Conan workspaces allow to have more than one package in user folders, and have them to directly use other packages from user folders without needing to put them in the local cache.
+The Conan workspaces allow to have more than one package in user folders and directly use other packages from user folders too without the need to put them in the local cache.
 Furthermore, it enables incremental builds on large projects containing multiple packages.

 Basically, you define a workspace YAML file with the layout of your projects: